Changissnz/nu_merchant_principal/README.md

 specific semantics under the Game of Crypto or Gibberish.

-The superstitious notion of a curse, phenomena perceived to be without empirical reasoning and additionally power ascribed to a foreign/alien/deitified force, could very well be the result of recipes heavily reliant on doxing.
+The superstitious notion of a curse, phenomena perceived to be some nature that bears some effect, all this without empirical reasoning and additionally power ascribed to a foreign/alien/deitified force, could very well be the result of recipes heavily reliant on doxing.
 Suppose these patterns perceived to be malicious by some, those that hold